Hirudika4/AI-Study-Helper/README.md

 It transforms any text into structured study material using a system of specialized AI agents.

-Instead of one big LLM responding to all queries, our system intelligently classifies the user’s request and routes it to the appropriate agent:

 Instead of one big LLM responding to all queries, our system intelligently **classifies the user’s request** and routes it to the appropriate agent:

 - **Quiz Agent** — generates MCQs and checks answers